Netatalk/netatalk/doc/manual/Upgrading.md

 # Upgrading from prior Netatalk versions

+## Upgrading from Netatalk 4.5

+Netatalk 4.6 changes how the credential store used by the SRP UAM is maintained.
+Review the following steps before starting the new server if **uams_srp.so** is enabled.

+### afppasswd invocation

+**afppasswd** again accepts **-p** *path* for a non-default credential store.
+In SRP mode, *path* is the verifier directory and must match **srp verifier path** in *afp.conf*.
+With **-r**, it is the Randnum password file and must match **passwd file**.
+The compiled-in default covers packaged installations.

+For example, with a **srp verifier path** setting of */path/to/verifiers*, run:

+    sudo afppasswd -p /path/to/verifiers -a alice

+Regular users may use **-p** when changing their own SRP verifier.
+It grants no additional privilege: filesystem permissions enforce access, so selecting someone else's store results in an access error.

+### SRP verifier migration

+SRP no longer uses one shared *afppasswd.srp* flat file.
+Its configured path is now a root-owned verifier directory containing one file for each numeric uid.
+Each verifier file is mode 0600.
+Active verifiers are user-owned, allowing enrolled users to change their own SRP password without giving **afppasswd** elevated privileges.
+Disabled placeholders are root-owned and cannot be enabled by the corresponding local user.
+Root enrolls a user with **afppasswd -a** *username*: ownership is transferred to the user only after a real verifier has been written and synchronized.

+If a restore changes an enrolled verifier's ownership or mode, stop **afpd** and repair that uid-named file as root before restarting it.
+Restore ownership to the matching local user and mode 0600; for example, alice's verifier at a custom path can be repaired with **chown** *alice* */path/to/verifiers/$(id -u alice)* followed by **chmod 0600** on that file.
+Do not apply this to root-owned disabled placeholders: use **afppasswd -a** *username* to set a password and re-enable the account.
+A verifier with more than one hard link must be replaced or have its additional links removed.

+In *afp.conf*, the new **srp verifier path** option replaces the old **srp passwd file** option.
+The old name is still accepted as a deprecated alias, but its value is now interpreted as a directory and logs a migration warning.

+Existing SRP credentials must be migrated before users can log in with their existing passwords.
+The migration is performed with **afppasswd -m**.

+1. Stop **netatalk** and keep it stopped for the complete migration.

+2. If your *afp.conf* explicitly configures the **srp passwd file** path, update it to the **srp verifier path** option pointing to the location of the existing flat file to be migrated.

+3. Run the migration as root.
+For the standard configuration, use:

+       sudo afppasswd -m

+   If the verifier path is non-default, pass that directory:

+       sudo afppasswd -m -p /path/to/verifiers

+   The migration preserves the existing salts and verifiers, so users keep their SRP passwords.
+Active credentials become user-owned; disabled placeholders remain root-owned and require root's **afppasswd -a** before use.
+It validates all records and local accounts, creates the new directory atomically, and retains the original flat file as *afppasswd.srp.legacy* (or a numbered sibling).
+Do not start **netatalk** if migration reports a failure; resolve the reported condition first.

+4. Start **netatalk** and test an SRP login.
+Thereafter, a local user changes that user's SRP password simply with **afppasswd**.
+An administrator uses **afppasswd -a** *username* to set or reset a user's SRP credential.

+Alternatively, if retaining user passwords is not desired: delete the legacy file, typically at */etc/netatalk/afppasswd.srp*, and initialize a new store with **afppasswd -c**.
+This creates root-owned disabled placeholders; set passwords individually as root with **afppasswd -a** *username* to enroll users.

+After enrollment, users own their verifier and can replace it directly.
+The old-password proof and optional CrackLib check in **afppasswd** do not enforce server-wide password policy.
+To disable future SRP logins for a user, run **afppasswd -d** *username* as root.
+It replaces the uid verifier with a root-owned disabled placeholder (and creates one if it is absent); use **afppasswd -a** *username* to set a password and re-enable the account.
+Existing sessions and other UAMs are unaffected.

+### Randnum hardening

+Randnum remains a legacy, weak UAM intended only for old clients.
+Managing its *afppasswd* file is now root-only: use **afppasswd -r -a** *username* to reset or update a Randnum credential.

 ## Upgrading from Netatalk 3

 Upgrading to Netatalk 4 from Netatalk 3 is trivial.
 Just install the new